febr3s/aalt-morel/_books/a-black-soldier-s-story-batrell-2010.md

 ---
-title: "A black soldier's story: the narrative of Ricardo Batrell and the Cuban War of Independence"
+title: "A Black Soldier's Story: the Narrative of Ricardo Batrell and the Cuban War of Independence"
 author: Batrell, Ricardo; Sanders, Mark A.
 filename: "a-black-soldier-s-story-batrell-2010"
 ---